|

 /sysroot/ instead, i.e. on the block device the system will soon

-table of the OS before its partitions are mounted.
+partition table of the OS before its partitions are mounted.

-already matches the installed repart.d/*.conf configuration
+matches the installed repart.d/*.conf configuration files, it

-files, it executes no operation.
+executes no operation.

-Specifically the following use cases are among those covered:
+The following use cases are among those covered:

 • The root partition may be grown to cover the whole available